 The Center for Civic Leadership advises on fellowships that allow students to continue current research, start new projects, attend graduate school, travel abroad, or obtain tuition funding.
 Fellowships are listed by topic below.
 Some are internal funding opportunities, and others are nationally competitive fellowships that require Rice nomination through the CCL.

 The Fulbright Scholarship allows for individually designed study/research projects or an English Teaching Assistantship, and provides financial support for study/research/teaching in a single country.

-The Thomas J. Watson Fellowship offers college graduates of "unusual promise" a year of independent, purposeful exploration and travel -- in international settings new to them -- to enhance their capacity for resourcefulness, imagination, openness, and leadership and to foster their humane and effective participation in the world community.
+The Thomas J. Watson Fellowship is a one-year grant for purposeful, independent exploration and travel outside the United States, awarded to graduating seniors to enhance their capacity for resourcefulness, imagination, openness, and leadership and to foster their humane and effective participation in the world community.

 The Luce Scholarship provides stipends, language training, and individualized professional placement in Asia.

 The Beinecke Scholarship offers funding for juniors who demonstrate both financial need and scholastic achievement to pursue graduate school in the Humanities and Social Sciences.
 There are no geographic restrictions; students may study anywhere.

 The P.D.
 Soros Fellowship for New Americans(external link) is a merit-based fellowship exclusively for immigrants and children of immigrants who are pursuing graduate school in the United States.
 This fellowship does not require university nomination.

 The Marshall Scholarship is for the pursuit of a Master's degree in any field and at any institution in the United Kingdom.

 The Rhodes Scholarship sponsors study for any full-time postgraduate course offered by Oxford, whether a taught Master’s program, a research degree, or a second undergraduate degree (senior status).